alexcu2718/fdf/README.md

   -H, --hidden
           Shows hidden files eg .gitignore or .bashrc, defaults to off

+  -S, --sort
+          Sort the entries alphabetically (this has quite the performance cost)

   -s, --case-sensitive
           Enable case-sensitive matching, defaults to false